SamuelVanie/youdotcom.el/README.md

 # youdotcom.el

-A simple package to use YouChat search engine from Emacs.
+A simple package to use Youdotcom search engine from Emacs.
 Pretty neat alternative to eww in emacs.

-*N.B: Remember that YouChat search is a search engine not a chatbot.*
+*N.B: Remember that Youdotcom search is a search engine not a chatbot.*

 <p align="center">
   <img alt="demo" src="./assets/demo.gif">